BlueOnionLabs/frontend-test/README.md

 - The billing details is a nested structure, but is not an array
 - The sources field is an array.
 Is there a good way to put this into the table?
 If not, how would you go about laying out the page differently to display this 1-to-many data?

-### Extra Credit!?

-- Put together a good looking layout for the page
+- Give your best shot at styling the page and making a nice clean layout

 ### Some Helpful Component Libraries